 Smells are everywhere in our home, and sometimes they aren't too fresh.
-What do you do with a kitchen that smells like it's full of fish and garlic?
+What do you do with a kitchen that reeks of fish and garlic?
 Or a bathroom that doesn't smell like a bouquet of roses?

 Before reaching for an air freshener that may contain potentially harmful ingredients to you and the planet (and yes, even some of the so-called "natural" air fresheners are a concern as well), take a deep breath and consider using a do-it-yourself, green alternative.